jaanga/jaanga.github.io/demo/doug-d/obj-to-csv/README.md

 #### [group-points-of-intersection read me]( https://jaanga.github.io/demo/doug-d/obj-to-csv/group-points-of-intersection/readme.html )

-* Covers the preliminary releases
+* Covers the details and links to five earlier releases
+* Includes the file from Paul West that that inspired

 </details>